lmiller1990/vue-testing-handbook/src/vuex-getters.md

 Instead of actually passing the real `poodles` getter, we pass in the result it would return.
 We already know it is working, since we wrote a test for it.
 This allows us to focus on testing the logic unique to `poodlesByAge`.

 It is possible to have `async` getters.
-They can be tested using the same technique are `async` actions, which you can read about [here](https://lmiller1990.github.io/vue-testing-handbook/vuex-actions.html).
+They can be tested using the same technique as `async` actions, which you can read about [here](https://lmiller1990.github.io/vue-testing-handbook/vuex-actions.html).

 ## Conclusion